 It is the College's intention to assure all reasonable privacy in student rooms.
 When appropriate, reasonable and or to protect the health and safety of residential students, keep rooms in good condition and avoid fire hazards, student rooms and common areas in the residence halls are subject to inspection by College officials (including but not limited to Public Safety/University Police, Fire Marshall, Residential Life staff, Student Affairs staff, Physical Facilities staff, and any other College employees or contractors who have a legitimate need to enter the space) at any time, with or without prior notice.
-Such inspections also will be conducted on a periodic basis.
+Such inspections will also be conducted periodically.
 During inspections, College officials will check for the following: